RcSepp/minc/README.md

 * Proliferation of programming languages

 An ever growing amount of outstanding programming languages have made writing quality code both easier and more complex at the same time.
-The question about the best language for a specific domain often has no right answer, while wrong answers can incure significant cost to development.
+The question about the best language for a specific domain often has no right answer, while wrong answers can incur significant cost to development.

 Minc's goal is to eventually support all major programming languages, with transparent wrappers between any two of them built in.
-This eliminates the need for countless wrapper libraries and answers the unanswerable question: The best programming language is a superset of all languages.
-By choosing Minc as the platform for an enterprise scale software system, the architect allows engineers of different teams and backgrounds to collaborate on a shared codebase with using each individual's language of choice.
+This eliminates the need for countless wrapper libraries and answers the unanswerable question: The best programming language is a super-set of all languages.
+By choosing Minc as the platform for an enterprise scale software system, the architect allows engineers of different teams and backgrounds to collaborate on a shared codebase using each individual's language of choice.

 * Abstraction of higher level responsibilities from the core language